OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 PCI Passthrough
 ===============

-It is possible to discover PCI devices in the Hosts and directly assign them to Virtual Machines oin the KVM hypervisor.
+It is possible to discover PCI devices in the Hosts and directly assign them to Virtual Machines in the KVM hypervisor.

 The setup and environment information is taken from `here <https://stewartadam.io/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.
-You can safely ignore all the VGA related sections, for PCI devices that are not graphic cards, or if you don't want to output video signal from them.
+You can safely ignore all the VGA related sections, those for PCI devices that are not graphic cards, or if you don't want to output video signal from them.

 .. warning:: The overall setup state was extracted from a preconfigured Fedora 22 machine. **Configuration for your distro may be different.**

 Requirements
 ------------

-Virtualization host must
+Virtualization Host must

 * support `I/O MMU <https://en.wikipedia.org/wiki/IOMMU>`__ (processor features Intel VT-d or AMD-Vi).
 * have Linux kernel >= 3.12